sivalien/shop_bot/README.md

 ```
 3. Set up required fields in config.py:
 - `TOKEN` - the Telegram Bot Token that you got from @BotFather.
-- `CHROME_DRIVER_PATH` - path to chrome driver that you can install for [chrome](https://sites.google.com/chromium.org/driver/) and for [firefox](https://github.com/mozilla/geckodriver/releases) or you can move driver to /usr/bin folder and remove this variable from config.py and all shop models files.
+- `CHROME_DRIVER_PATH` - path to chrome driver that you can install for [chrome](https://sites.google.com/chromium.org/driver/) and for [firefox](https://github.com/mozilla/geckodriver/releases), you can move driver to /usr/bin (for MacOS) folder and remove this variable from config.py and all shop models files or just write your path to chromedriver in this variable.

 ## Testing
 - install pytest